What Should I Do If I Witness A Car Accident?

 A good witness is invaluable both at the scene of an accident (when the injured may need immediate help), and in the aftermath (when victims are trying to determine who was at fault).
 While these tips seem obvious now, it’s easy to forget them in the heat of the moment at a crash scene.
 The most basic advice that anyone should be able to remember is to do what you can to make sure everyone is safe, and when in doubt, wait for emergency services to arrive.

-If you were injured at the scene of an accident while trying to render aid, or have general questions about how best to be of assistance at an accident scene, please contact us today so that we can answer your questions, discuss your case, and determine your next course of action.
-We can be reached by phone or email.
+If you were injured at the scene of an accident while trying to render aid, or have general questions about how best to be of assistance at an accident scene, an experienced personal injury lawyer can help. please contact us today by phone or email. so that we can answer your questions, discuss your case, and determine your next course of action.